D'Marco Farr: Regular season

+Playoffs

 Broadcasting

 After his playing career ended, Farr became a regular on the sports talk show The Best Damn Sports Show Period on Fox Sports Net.
 He has remained on FSN as a co-host of the network's college football coverage.

 From 2005 until September 2007, Farr hosted the D'Marco Farr Show with Kevin Kiley on KSPN in Los Angeles.